bhoudu/jump-gouache/README.md

 Just import the function and start hashing.
 The basic consistentHash function accepts `number` and `bigint` values.

     import { consistentHash } from 'jump-gouache';

-    // getting the index of the bucket to route the item of value 45645664
-    // there are 100 buckets
     const bucketIndexNumber = consistentHash(45645664, 100);
     const bucketIndexBigInt = consistentHash(BigInt('0xdeadbeef'), 100);